tariqkjm7/API-explanation-/API's.md

 ## location-IQ

 `*this is the description and the usage for* **locationIQ**`
 * **locationIQ:** flexible enterprise-grade location-based solutions. they work with developers, startups, and enterprises worldwide serving billions of requests every day.
-This website provides an overview of the technical aspects of our API they are sending many data types depends on the user requests so the user will get the data about the location and latitude and longitude and many things. also, they are sending images for the country or the city or anything the user asks for.
+This website provides an overview of the technical aspects of our API by **`access token`**

+they are sending many data types depends on the user requests so the user will get the data about the location and latitude and longitude and many things. also, they are sending images for the country or the city or anything the user asks for.